Optimizing FlowCam's 'Distance to Nearest Neighbor' Setting

 FlowCam images showing multiple particles captured together when "distance to nearest neighbor" setting is incorrect

 The second is when a single particle is segmented into multiple images.
 This occurs when DNN is set too low for a particular particle type and is especially common in samples containing semi-transparent particles like protein aggregates or phytoplankton.
-For these types of particles, setting DNN between 4-8 µm (depending on concentration and degree of transparency) typically resolves the issue.
+For these types of particles, setting DNN to between 4-8 µm (depending on concentration and degree of transparency) typically resolves the issue.

 FlowCam images showing single particle being segmented when "distance to nearest neighbor" setting is incorrect